YipinXiong/Notes-For-FrontEnd/Notes of React.md

 You need to "*inject* "the package or "*mount*" the package up to the form.

 Once the validation package takes over the form, it will change the default behaviors of the form, such as extra valiadation, sanctuation checking etc..
 Finally, it will return a object which either contains all validate key value pairs of data or key-value pairs error messages.

+Also, form management needs to provide us several *convention* values, such as `initialValues`, `formValues` (current you are editting) etc. To know more details, please refer the document.

 # RESTful API